12 tips for better media relations

 That added some clarity as to why being asked to share an opinion on behalf of their team, or their country, was such a challenge for some of the league boys.
 They, in effect, needed to speak out of turn to do what their team was asking.

 So, do some homework with each of your players and sort out what situations are manageable and where they might need a (potentially substantial) hand.

 There's another layer of complexity when athletes aren't being interviewed in their first language.
 But that's not a reason to ignore the contribution such players can make, especially when it comes to connecting with fans of similar backgrounds.

 3. Provide the media with content

 You spend more time with your team than the media does and you're privy to situations they aren't.
 Where appropriate, get photos or video footage that you can share with the media to drop into their stories.
-Many sports are now also providing the media with game day photos.
 These pieces of content give the media an opportunity to cover something they otherwise may have ignored.

 Training times are another area that can really affect coverage.
 Understand the constraints under which the media following your team operate and see what you can do to assist them.
 For example, it might be that running media sessions before training, rather than afterwards, is a better way to get coverage.